Skip to Content

 This ban has a number of negative implications for both the trucking industry and California’s economy.
 The ban will make it harder to hire drivers and trucks, and will impact the movement of goods through U.S. ports.
 The ban is a result of the Truck and Bus Regulation, which is being enforced by the California Air Resources Board.
 It is designed to cut greenhouse gas emissions and diesel exhaust particulate matter.

-READ ALSO: How Do I Make My Truck Louder?
+READ ALSO: How Much Do Cdl Truck Drivers Make an Hour?

 While the law aimed to protect contract workers and ensure that they receive proper overtime pay, unemployment insurance and other benefits, it will also affect the trucking industry.
 Already, the state is short of 80,000 truck drivers and that number is expected to rise in the coming years.
 The vast majority of these drivers are independent operators.
 California alone is home to around 70,000 independent operators.